Places To Visit In Rajasthan

 prepared in desi ghee and is eaten with Dal Baati.

 Gatte Ki Sabzi: Without Gatte, an authentic Rajasthani platter remains incomplete.
-Gatte is the cooked gram dumplings that are nutritious that can be mixed with almost every Rajasthani dish.
-It used to be a dish that was prepared for the soldiers of the kingdom to fulfill their nutrition.
-Gatte Ki Sabji, Gatte Pulao, Gatte Ki Kadhi etc. Whether you are a resident of Rajasthan or a tourist, Gatte is a dish that you should taste.
+Cooks prepare gatte by cooking gram flour dumplings, which are nutritious and blend well with most Rajasthani dishes.
+In earlier times, royal kitchens made this dish for soldiers to meet their nutritional needs.
+Gatte Ki Sabji, Gatte Pulao, Gatte Ki Kadhi, etc. Whether you are a resident of Rajasthan or a tourist, Gatte is a dish that you should taste.

 Mirchi Vada: Mirchi Vada is a mouth-watering snack from Jodhpur, which finds its place on the breakfast menu of most eateries in Rajasthan.
 The masala aloo filling stuffed in pepper and deep-fried to perfection, Rajasthani Mirchi vada tastes best when served with tangy tomato chutney.